-Thai Satay Chicken with Peanut Sauce (or Cashew Sauce!)
+Thai Chicken Satay with Peanut Sauce

 As an Amazon Affilate, I earn commission on qualifying purchases.

-Thai satay chicken is a delicious dinner or appetizer.
+Thai chicken satay is a delicious dinner or appetizer.
 Skewers of seasoned chicken paired with a flavorful satay dipping sauce are a delicious Southeast Asian staple.
 This easy chicken satay with peanut sauce recipe can also be made with cashews for a paleo, Whole30, and Keto friendly version!

 Thai satay chicken on skewers on a green, leaf-shaped platter.

-What is Thai Chicken Satay Made Of?
+What is Chicken Satay Made Of?

 Satay is meat grilled on a skewer and served with a flavorful sauce that typically contains peanuts, roasted red peppers and curry.
 While chicken is most commonly used for satay, beef, lamb and (less commonly) pork are also used.
 (This post was originally published on June 12, 2012)